Mid-Century Modern: What It Is And How To Add The Look To Your Home

 The Skinny On Midcentury Origins

 There is some speculation as to when the trend began (most designers suggest a time frame between the 1930s and 1940s), but across the board, professional decorators agree that it reached its peak in the 1950s and 1960s.
+This is especially true in the U.S.’s newly booming postwar suburbs.

-“A post-war America was looking to break traditional design conventions and propel its design industries into the modern era,” suggests Adam Watson, the head interior designer at Decorelo.
+“A postwar America was looking to break traditional design conventions and propel its design industries into the modern era,” suggests Adam Watson, the head interior designer at Decorelo.

 Much like the minimalist movement, midcentury modern decor calls for simplicity and functionality in its decorative pieces, with simple flairs of fashion like warm woodwork and metallic finishes.